saadjansari/TAMiT/readMe.md

 * Rigid Microtubules (Fission yeast)
 * Curved Microtubules (Budding yeast)

-TAMiT was designed to be fully automated and written in MATLAB using Object-Oriented Programing.
+TAMiT is designed to be fully automated and written in MATLAB using Object-Oriented Programing.

 ### Table of Contents: